Fermionic Wave Functions from Neural-Network Constrained Hidden States: Numerical Experiments

-To conclude this work, we investigate the validity of the proposed wave function {\it ans\"{a}tz} on increasingly larger system sizes.
+To conclude this work, we investigate the validity of the proposed wave function {\it ansatz} on increasingly larger system sizes in rectangular geometries.
 In particular, we choose rectangular lattices of dimensions $L\times 4$, with $L = \{4, 8, 16\}$.
 We focus on the $1/8$ hole doped and zero total magnetization subspace, where, in the strong coupling regime, the ground state is expected to show hole stripes every eight lattice sites across the long side of the rectangle ($\lambda = 8$).
-The high hole density regions coincide with domain walls in the antiferromagnetic order\cite{Zheng2017stripes, Wietek2021stripes}.
+The high hole density regions coincide with domain walls in the antiferromagnetic order~\cite{Zheng2017stripes, Wietek2021stripes}.
 In this section we study the particular case of $U = 8$.
-For this particular choice of coupling constant and filling, there are stripe order states with wavelengths that differ from $\lambda = 8$ with energies close to, but higher than the $\lambda = 8$ order energy\cite{Zheng2017stripes}.
-To stabilize the $\lambda = 8$ stripe we add a staggered pinning magnetic field of strength $h = 3$ along the $z$ direction with domain walls every $8$ lattice sites, where the strength of the pinning field is set to zero.
-This enforces the antiferromagnetic order while favoring high hole density close to the domain walls.
-The energy is optimized with the pinning fields until convergence, then, the pinning fields are removed and the energy optimization is continued until it is converged.
-The order is considered to be stable if the $\lambda = 8$ stripes remain after removing the pinning fields.
+For this particular choice of coupling constant and filling, previous works have found different competing orders close in energy to the $\lambda = 8$ stripe order~\cite{Zheng2017stripes}.
+To guide the wave function \textit{ansatz} towards the $\lambda = 8$ stripe order, we add a soft mean-field constraint to the $\phi_{\rm v}$ matrix of orbitals.
+A $M\times N$ matrix is added to the variational $\phi_{\rm v}$.
+This matrix has zeros everywhere except for a single entry in every column.
+These entries are filled up with a constant factor $\mathcal{S}$ that multiplies $\max (|\phi_{\rm v}|)$, following the charge and spin order described above.
+This forces each of the $N$ visible orbitals to peak in a certain position of the physical lattice.
+The value of $\mathcal{S}$ is a hyper-parameter.
+The wave function is optimized with this constraint until its convergence, then the guiding matrix is merged into $\phi_{\rm v}$ as part of the variational parameters and the energy optimization is continued.

 A good trade-off between accuracy and computational resource use is achieved by the addition of $\tilde{N} = 16$ hidden fermions for all system sizes.
 We also consider a two layer fully connected neural network of hidden-unit density $\alpha = \{60, 14, 6\}$ for the $L = \{4, 8, 16\}$ sizes respectively, to parametrize the rows of the hidden sub-matrix.